ginobilinie/codeBook/README.md

 64. solveNQueens.cpp: solve n queens.
 Typical backtracking or dfs.
 Pay attention to correctly understand the rule of N queens.
 Note we should only check the has been visited regions to save time.

 65. totalNQueens.cpp: same as 64.
 We even donot need to return the exact solutions but the number of solutions.

+66. spiralOrder.cpp: define the left, right, top and down for convenience.

 # old
 for fun, forever